The Iron Giant: Plot

-Months later, Dean and Annie have begun a relationship and a memorial of the Giant made by Dean stands in Rockwell.
-Hogarth is given a package from Rogard containing a screw from the Giant, which is the only remnant found.
-That night, Hogarth finds the screw trying to move on its own and, remembering the Giant's ability to self-repair, happily allows the screw to leave.

-The screw joins many other parts as they converge on the Giant's head on the Langjökull glacier in Iceland, and the Giant smiles as he begins reassembling himself.
+Months later, Dean and Annie, now a couple, admire a memorial statue of the Giant that Dean has erected in the local park.
+Hogarth receives a package from Rogard containing one of the Giant's jaw joints, which was the only remnant found.
+That night, Hogarth finds the joint trying to move on its own and, remembering the Giant's ability to self-repair, happily allows it to leave.
+The joint joins the Giant's other parts as they converge with his head on the Langjökull glacier in Iceland for his reassembly.